cisco/mindmeld/docs/source/userguide/nlp.rst

 Evaluate NLP performance
 ------------------------

 The cross-validation accuracies for each classifier, reported during model training, can be good initial indicators of your NLP pipeline's performance.
 However, the true measure of a machine-learned system's real-world performance is its accuracy on previously unseen test data.
 The test data is a set of labeled queries prepared in :doc:`the same manner <../quickstart/06_generate_representative_training_data>` as the training data.
 Names of files containing test queries have the prefix ``test``.
-These files placed within the intent subfolders, alongside the training data files.
+These files are placed within the intent subfolders, alongside the training data files.

 .. image:: /images/food_ordering_directory2.png
     :width: 350px